Korenizatsiia

 Politically and culturally, the nativization policy aimed to eliminate Russian domination and culture in Soviet republics where ethnic Russians did not constitute a majority.
 This policy was implemented even in areas with large Russian-speaking populations; for instance, all children in Ukraine were taught in the Ukrainian language in school.
 The policies of korenizatsiia facilitated the Communist Party's establishment of the local languages in government and education, in publishing, in culture, and in public life.
 In that manner, the cadre of the local Communist Party were promoted to every level of government, and ethnic Russians working in said governments were required to learn the local language and culture of the given Soviet republic.

+Lenin believed that nationalism had the potential to attract class allies for the Bolsheviks and that the historical distrust of non-Russian peoples toward Great Russians could be overcome in this way.
+Korenizatsiia was a preventive policy designed to stop the rise of nationalism among the non-Russian peoples who had been oppressed in the past.
+The Bolsheviks believed that Great Russian chauvinism was a bigger danger than local national movements.
+Because of this, korenizatsiia also included criticism of Russian culture and the use of the Russian alphabet, which were linked to the colonial and Russification policies of the former Tsarist regime.
+Korenizatsiia was also designed to support the decolonization process, which the Bolsheviks saw as unavoidable, while at the same time helping to maintain the territorial unity of the former Russian Empire.

 Beginnings

 The nationalities policy was formulated by the Bolshevik party in 1913, four years before they came to power in Russia.
 Vladimir Lenin sent a young Joseph Stalin (himself a Georgian and therefore an ethnic minority member) to Vienna, which was a very ethnically diverse city due to its status as capital of the Austro-Hungarian empire.
 Stalin reported back to Moscow with his ideas for the policy.
 It was summarized in Stalin's pamphlet (his first scholarly publication), Marxism and the National Question (1913).

-Ironically Stalin would also be the major proponent of its eventual dismemberment and the reemergence of Russification.
+The first clear and comprehensive expression of the policy was published by Joseph Stalin in an article in Pravda on October 10, 1920.
+In this article, Stalin stated that all Soviet institutions operating in the border regions—including courts, administration, economic bodies, local governments, and Party organizations—should be composed of individuals who understood the customs, way of life, and languages of the local populations.
+This statement marked a turning point in Soviet nationalities policy.

+Korenizatsiia was later systematically defined, especially during the Party Congresses of March 1921 and April 1923, and was shaped around two main objectives: